The Ultimate Moving Out of State Checklist

-Now that you have a place to live when you move and your kids’ school options are sorted, it is time to find a moving company.
+Now that you have a place to live when you move and your kids’ school options are sorted, it is time to find a local moving company.
 While some families attempt to “DIY” the moving process, we recommend getting help from a professional.

 Moving cross country is daunting enough without adding a DIY move into the mix.
 You would have to fill up a large rental truck (maybe more than 1) with all your possessions and then drive it thousands of miles to another state.

 Take advantage of the network of experienced, fully-vetted long-distance moving companies that iMoving.com has built over the years to find the best movers in your area.
 Many homeowners speak about their frustration at dealing with moving companies, which is why iMoving.com is a great resource.

-We can help connect you with verified movers who have a certificate of insurance, provide a reliable and affordable service, and will not give you any problems on moving day.
+We can help connect you with verified local movers who have a certificate of insurance, provide a reliable and affordable service, and will not give you any problems on moving day.

 Still, even with our help, it is best to interview a few moving companies.
 By getting an in-home estimate on the cost and time frame of the move from different companies, you can find the best option for your needs.

 You will also need to decide whether you want a full-service moving package, where packing and unpacking are included.
 If you want to save some money, you can pack and unpack your items, but pay a mover to load, drive and unload your possessions.